Health Library Explorer

 Questions About Weight

-Since 1980, the number of obese adults in the U.S. has doubled.
-Millions of Americans currently are obese.
-The increase in obesity isn’t limited to adults.
+Since 1980, the number of adults who have obesity in the U.S. has doubled.
+It affects millions of Americans.
+The increase isn’t limited to adults.
 The rate of obesity has tripled for children during this same time period.
 Find out more about the risks of extra weight by taking this quiz.

 1. Being overweight puts you at risk for heart disease.